Diophantine approximation as Cosmic Censor for Kerr-AdS black holes: Introduction

 We first consider the Hausdorff dimension.
 A version of the Borell--Cantelli lemma (more precisely the Hausdorff--Cantelli lemma) and using the natural cover for $\mathscr{R}$ shows that the set $\mathscr{R}$ is of \emphb{Hausdorff dimension zero}.
 This again can be seen as a consequence of a theorem going back to Jarn{\'i}k \cite{jarnik} and Besicovitch \cite{besi} which states the set $W[\phi]$ as in \eqref{eq:wphi} has Hausdorff measure for $s\in (0,1)$.
 However, measuring also logarithmic scales, i.e.\ considering the Hausdorff measure $H^f$ for $f = \log^t(r)$ for some $t>0$, it follows that the set $\mathscr{R}$ is of \emphb{logarithmic generalized Hausdorff dimension}.
 On the other hand, using the dual notion of packing dimension, it turns out that $\mathscr{R}$ has \emphb{full packing dimension}, a consequence of the fact that it is a set of second category (Baire-generic) \cite{MR3236784}. \paragraph{Summary of properties of \texorpdfstring{$\mathscr R$}{R}} To summarize, we obtain that \begin{itemize} \item $\mathscr{R}$ is Baire-generic, \item $\mathscr{R}$ is Lebesgue-exceptional, \item $\mathscr{R}$ has zero Hausdorff dimension $\dim_H (\mathscr{R}) = 0$, \item $\mathscr{R}$ is of logarithmic generalized Hausdorff dimension, \item $\mathscr{R}$ has full packing dimension $\dim_P (\mathscr{R}) = 1$. \end{itemize} The above heuristics will enter in our revised conjectures, \cref{con:2a} and \cref{con:2b}, which transcend \cref{conj:linearana} and \cref{conj:linearanachristo} for $\Lambda <0$.
 Before we turn to that in \cref{sec:introconjectures}, we briefly discuss other aspects of PDEs and dynamical systems for which Diophantine approximation plays a crucial role. \paragraph{Small divisors problems and Diophantine approximation in dynamical systems and PDEs} Most prominently, Diophantine approximation and the small divisors problem are intimately tied to the problem of the stability of the solar system \cite{moser} and more generally, the stability of Hamiltonian systems in classical mechanics.
 This stability problem was partially resolved with the celebrated KAM theorem \cite{kolmogorov,arnold,moser2} which roughly states that Lebesgue-generic perturbations of integrable Hamiltonian systems lead to quasiperiodic orbits.
 The small divisors problem and Diophantine approximation are ubiquitous in modern mathematics and arise naturally in many other aspects of PDEs and dynamical systems.
 We refer to \cite{peroidicwave,peroidicwave2} for a connection to wave equations with periodic boundary conditions and to the more general results in \cite{MR1355946} as well as the monograph \cite{illposed}.
-Similar results have been obtained for the Schrödinger equation on the torus in \cite{MR1995764,quantumparticletime,MR3910065}.
+There is also a vast recent literature on the construction of \mbox{(quasi-)}periodic orbits to nonlinear wave equations; we refer to \cite{waterwave,wangnlw,MR2967117}, the overview article \cite{berti} and the monograph \cite{berti2019quasi} and references therein for further details.
+Similar results have been obtained for the Schrödinger equation on the torus in \cite{MR1995764,quantumparticletime,MR3910065,MR3486416}.
 Further applications of Diophantine approximation include the characterization of homeomorphisms on $\mathbb S^1$ by the Diophantine properties of their rotation numbers or analyzing the Lyapunov stability of vector fields, see the discussion in \cite{MR2109001}.